-Artifacts encountered in S-21 were all modern material, such as plastic, discarded in the field.
-The landform does not appear to have changed significantly from early twentieth century USGS maps, however historic aerial photographs suggest the parts of Area S-21 directly along the highway were cut and filled when the highway was constructed.
 The results of this survey confirm that the part of this area between the gravel access road and the I-495 ROW are disturbed, while the parts north of the gravel access road are mostly intact.
 The Paint Branch floodplain contained standing water that could not be tested.
 No historic or precontact artifacts were encountered.
 No historic or precontact features were observed and no archaeological sites were identified.
 No further work is recommended in Area S-21 within the CSB examined at the time of the Phase I survey.
 However, minor LOD changes in and around Area S-21 may warrant addition archaeological investigations if they impact undisturbed terrain with the potential to contain significant archaeological resources.
+Area S-21 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-22 is a 7.70-acre Phase I survey area located in Cherry Hill Community Park, administered by the M-NCPPC, Prince George's County.
+Area S-22 is a 7.70-acre Phase I survey area located in Cherry Hill Community Park, administered by the M-NCPPC, Prince George's County (Appendix E, Page 17).
 Eighty-eight STPs were excavated in Area S-22, one of which contained a modern artifact discarded at the close of the survey.
 It is located on hillslopes descending to the floodplain of Little Paint Branch, on the opposite side of I-495 from Area S-21.
 The survey area crosses several soils and soil complexes, with the NRCS documenting Christiana-Downer-Urban complex, Russett-Christiana complex, Elkton silt loam, Sassafras silt loam, and Matapeake silt loam in the uplands and Codorus and Hatboro soils in the floodplain (Web Soil Survey 2015).
-Soil stratigraphy in this area generally matched the expected pedons for the upland soils, which typically consist of an A- or Ap-horizon transitioning to a Bt-horizon 0.8-1.0 ft below surface, somethings with an intervening E-horizon.
+Soil stratigraphy in this area generally matched the expected pedons for the upland soils, which typically consist of an A-or Ap-horizon transitioning to a Bt-horizon 0.8-1.0 ft below surface, somethings with an intervening E-horizon.
 Codorus and Hatboro soils are recently deposited alluvial soils.
 Much of the floodplain was covered with standing water at the time of the survey.
 Comparison of this area to early twentieth-century USGS maps shows that the contours of the landform are generally similar, suggesting that this area is undisturbed.

-It is about 150 ft (46 m) wide and runs parallel with I-495 beginning at Cherry Hill Road and running east to a shopping center parking lot (see Figure 77).
+It is about 150 ft (46 m) wide and runs parallel with I-495 beginning at Cherry Hill Road and running east to a shopping center parking lot (see Figure 81).
 It is wooded and bisected by Little Paint Branch, which flows north-south through a low-lying floodplain surrounded by wetlands.
 Within these wetlands, excavation was impossible due to standing water on the surface.
 Stanchions marking a buried sewer line were located near Little Paint Branch.
 Area S-22 had a gradual slope from west to east, with the western end at 160 ft (49 m) amsl, and the eastern end at 100 ft (30 m) amsl.
 Slopes ranged from 0-15 percent.
 Five transects were laid out at 50-ft intervals west of Little Paint Branch, and three transects were laid out at 50-ft intervals east of Little Paint Branch.
 A total of 88 STPs were excavated in Area S-22, including 84 primary STPs and four radial STPs.